-Employers are facing rising health care costs while also striving to provide competitive and inclusive benefits to support employee well-being.
+Employers are grappling with rising health care costs while striving to offer competitive and inclusive benefits that support employee well-being.
 To address this issue, some employers are increasing their plan contributions as a temporary solution.
 However, as health care costs continue to rise, sustaining this approach will become increasingly difficult.
 Employers are now exploring alternative strategies to manage costs without burdening employees.
-As HR leaders plan for 2024, implementing long-term cost management strategies will be crucial in minimizing cost increases for employees.
+As HR leaders plan for 2026, implementing long-term cost management strategies will be crucial in minimizing cost increases for employees.

 Employers are considering employee value to address rising costs